-After working for over 34 years as a TV news videographer in Los Angeles, the second largest news market in the country, I now can devote 100% of my time to pursuing my lifelong love of photography.
+After working for over 34 years as a TV news videographer in Los Angeles, the second largest news market in the country, I now can devote most of my time to pursuing my lifelong love of photography, and selected video projects.

 I was first introduced to photography when I was just a young kid.
 My father used to shoot portraits, and let me borrow his Yashica Mat 2 1/4 camera.
 I loved making pictures.
 It was years later, when I was in college, that I began to make art.